Research Research Intelligence

 Control group

 A control group is a group used in studies to compare against the experimental groups to see how an intervention or change affects them.
-It’s crucial for making sure the conclusions about the tested variable are valid.
+It’s crucial to make sure the conclusions about the tested variable are valid.

 Control groups are key in experimental research because they help researchers focus on the specific effects of what they’re testing.